Provincial Airways

 Provincial Airways was a 1930s British airline that was formed in 1933 to operate a service between Croydon and the South West of England, the routes were never a success and the company closed at the end of 1935.
 The airlines main operating base was Croydon Airport.
+The managing director was Flight-Lieutenant Harold Thomas, who was one of the pioneer pilots in the early cross-desert mail services and served in WW1 and WW2 in the Royal Air Force.
+On the board of directors was Air-Commodore P.F.M.
+Fellowes D.S.O who led the first expedition to fly over Mt.
+Everest.

 History

 The company was formed on 12 October 1933 when it took over the assets of International Airlines Limited.
 International Airlines had attempted to operate a Western Air Express route to carry mail between Croydon, Southampton, Portsmouth and Plymouth using two Monospar ST-4s but the venture failed.

 Provincial were to operate a similar route carrying mail, but in the end only two flights from Croydon to Plymouth with a stop at Southamton and return in November 1933 using De Havilland Fox Moths were carried out.
 In March 1934 they began a weekday service on the London to Plymouth route still using the Fox Moth which was replaced by the larger De Havilland Dragon in May.
 By 1935 they were flying a twice-daily service between Croydon and Penzance with stops at Portsmouth, Southampton, Bournemouth, Torquay and Plymouth.
 In February a new route was started between Plymouth and Hull.
 But the routes were not a financial success and the company closed on 10 December 1935.